Governance is often priced only after the event, because the decision trail cannot be reconstructed before it. Arkaya makes it reconstructable.

 The Governance Evidence Taxonomy.
 The schema that translates risk and makes it machine-readable.
 Open.
 Multi-engine.
 Eight observable fields.
 Schema decisions sit on a separate governance track from commercial decisions.

-See the solutionsArkaya's thesis is witnessed, not constructed.
-David held SMF1, the Chief Executive function, the most senior controlled role the FCA pre-approves, under the regime built after the financial crisis to put individual accountability behind governance.
+See the productArkaya's thesis is witnessed, not constructed.
+David holds the FCA Chief Executive controlled function, the most senior controlled role the FCA pre-approves, under the regime built after the financial crisis to put individual accountability behind governance.
 He has met the five capital moments from every side of the table: underwriting, broking on the sell-side, and corporate on the buy-side.

 He turned down Barings at the start of his career; it became the textbook governance collapse.
-After 9/11, AIG appointed him to underwrite a property book on a co-underwritten facility, capacity split 50:50 with National Indemnity, a Berkshire Hathaway company, written net with no reinsurance treaty behind it, to exploit the wholesale facultative capacity vacuum the attacks had opened.
+After 9/11, AIG appointed him to underwrite a property book on a co-underwritten facility, capacity split 50:50 with National Indemnity, a Berkshire Hathaway company, written net account, to exploit the wholesale facultative capacity vacuum the attacks opened.
 Both were AAA-rated at the time.
-He underwrote from inside two business models that were diametrically opposed.
+He underwrote from inside two diametrically opposed business models.
 One later required a government rescue.
 The other did not.

-In AIG's trade finance division in 2008 he worked with the trade-receivables technology the firm had adopted.
+In AIG's trade finance division in 2008 he worked on ABS/ABL transactions with the trade-receivables technology the firm had built and adopted.
+It was only selectively adopted in other finance houses depending on business culture, regulation and incentives.

 He co-founded XS Reserve with Alastair Malcolm; its excess-of-loss trade credit reserve instrument won a 2016 Business Insurance Innovation Award.
 The intellectual property now sits within Centinel 10 Ltd, the company behind Arkaya.

-The instrument is built by someone who underwrote the difference and is no longer prepared to see it priced only after it crystallises.
+The instrument is built by someone who underwrote the difference and recognises how AI allows governance risk to now be priced before it crystallises, rather than hit investors after.

 Resilience Capital is built.